 And yet, while we spent trillions on military engagements abroad and at our borders, a tiny virus was able to bring us to our knees in a way no enemy ever could: 900,000 dead; millions of wrecked lives; a mental health catastrophe.
 Our million dollar Raytheon missiles could not shoot the virus down.
 Our billion dollar General Dynamics battleships could not sink it.
 Our most sophisticated Boeing jets could not bomb it to pieces – the way they do to the homes and bodies of people abroad.

 Our weapons, our armies, our adoration of the military may protect us from phantoms, but they are useless in defending us against the actual threats to our national security: pandemics; an approaching climate catastrophe; the growing danger of nuclear war; and of course the racial, class and political divisions that militarism and our economic decisions only exacerbate.
 Here the solutions are an effective and well-funded public health system; a green new deal; the abolition of nuclear weapons, and a commitment to building a society and a world in which there is a place of respect for all of us.

-This tax day we are calling on you to organize an action in your community that targets the war machine and promotes investment in a peace economy.
+We are calling on you to organize an action in your community that targets the war machine and promotes investment in a peace economy.
 We are demanding that war companies convert to useful production and we demand a cut in the Pentagon budget for the sake of people, planet, peace and a future.

-- Join our next meeting: More info coming soon!
+- Join our next general meeting: